 Covid19's continuing financial impact.

-May I ask all our congregation and supporters to consider if you can increase your support, in kind as much as in cash, but ONLY if this can be done without adverse impact on yourself and your family.
+May we ask all our congregation and supporters to consider if you can increase your support, in kind as much as in cash, but ONLY if this can be done without adverse impact on yourself and your family.
 If you wish to help in the running of the church, please contact the PCC Secretary.
 If you wish to donate money, you can do so direct to the church's Barclays Bank account, the sort code is 20-43-47, account name is PCC of Patrington, and account number 30707988.
-Please, though, provide a transaction description so I know who is making the donation.
+Please, though, provide a transaction description so we know who is making the donation.

 Safeguarding vulnerable people.